 What happens at the end of year 1?

-The startup visa allows you to stay and to work as an entrepreneur for a maximum of 1 year in the Netherlands.
-At the end of year 1, you can apply for a residence permit on a self-employed basis or a regular residence permit including the endorsement 'Work is freely permitted' (Arbeid is vrij toegestaan).
+The residence permit for startups allows you to stay in the Netherlands and work as an entrepreneur for a maximum of 1 year.
+At the end of year 1, you can apply for a residence permit on a self-employed basis.
+Or another type of residence permit, provided you meet its conditions.

 Residence permits in the Netherlands

-In the Netherlands, the Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND) is responsible for issuing residence permits.
+In the Netherlands, the IND is responsible for issuing residence permits.
 Generally, rules and regulations vary depending on whether you are an EU or non-EU national, and on how long you are planning to stay.